Crazyclerkm/ReadyTraderOne/Readme.md

 # Ready Trader One

+Repository containing our implementations for the 2021 Ready Trader One competition.

 ## What is Ready Trader One?

 Ready Trader One is a programming competition for University students created